CHFR-wide/flatpancakesss-site-fork/content/posts/spring-2026-devlog.md

 Now that I have a stronger feel for how Gamemaker "works", I can finish off the prototype and then use the systems I created to block out the rest of the game.
 Poyoraz also helped me tremendously with getting the text engine to work.
 I did originally try to use the built in Gamemaker text engine but it's honestly not very good haha. ^ ^;

-On an unrelated note, Gamemaker was one of the first engines I had ever used.
-I was obssessed with Undertale at the time and I heard that it was made in Gamemaker, so I wanted to give it a try.

 ## Art

 My general focus with drawing recently had been to improve the way that I draw the hair, and also the colouring too.